Feminism in Latin America: 1800s

-Juana Manuela Gorriti, an Argentinian journalist and writer born in 1818, advocated greater rights for women and wrote literary works with women protagonists that were both “romantic and political”.
+Juana Manuela Gorriti, an Argentinian journalist and writer born in 1818, advocated greater rights for women and wrote literary works with women protagonists that were both "romantic and political".
+Gorriti was a well-known organizer and host of informal gatherings in Lima and Buenos Aires.
 Similar to Sáenz, Gorriti held tertulias for literary men and women, one of whom was Clorinda Matto de Turner, a novelist sympathetic towards Indians and critical of the priesthood in Peru.
-Gorriti also worked with Teresa González, an avid writer who ran a girls’ school and advocated education for women.
+Gorriti also worked with Teresa González, an avid writer who ran a girls' school and advocated education for women.

-Flora Tristan, born in 1803 to a Frenchwoman and Peruvian aristocrat, significantly impacted early feminism and socialism from Latin America into Europe.
-Tristan was an early feminist and socialist who wanted to bring awareness to the fact that working women and men were a class like any other, deserving of working rights and recognition.
-In Workers’ Union, a book published in 1843, she attempts to bring this notion to the French workers and advocates for the creation of a workers’ union, believing that the working class needed to recognize itself as a unified social class.
-She also strongly argued for women’s right to work and earn a fair wage, seeing economic independence as the key to women’s ability to choose relationships based on love rather than being sold into marriage by their families.
+Flora Tristan, born in 1803 to a Frenchwoman and a Peruvian aristocrat, significantly influenced early feminism and socialism, spreading them from Latin America to Europe.
+Tristan was an early feminist and socialist who sought to raise awareness that working women and men were a class like any other, deserving of working rights and recognition.
+In Workers' Union, a book published in 1843, she attempts to introduce this notion to French workers.
+She advocates creating a workers' union, believing the working class needs to recognize itself as a unified social class.
+She also strongly argued for women's right to work and earn a fair wage, seeing economic independence as the key to women's ability to choose relationships based on love rather than being sold into marriage by their families.
 Although she did not live to see its success, her friend Elisa Lemonnier later carried forward this vision, establishing the first professional school for women in 1862.

 While on a mission to reclaim her inheritance in 1833, Tristan also found time to write two books published in 1835 (Peregrinations of a Pariah and Of the Necessity of Welcoming Foreign Women), which documented her experiences as a woman traveling the world and highlighted the social situation of women in large cities.
 These books became successful, especially Peregrinations of a Pariah, which helped expose the exploitation of working women, including nuns and prostitutes, while also shedding light on the broader struggles of Black and Indigenous women in Peru.
 Towards the later years of her life, she dedicated herself fully to traveling to factories and holding meetings aimed at uniting workers—both men and women—to organize and emerge as a class.
 She eventually fell ill, likely due to continuous travel, and died in late 1844.